About the College

 202-887-8476 – Fax

 The College of Nursing’s Academic Progression Policy supersedes University policy on Academic Warning for General B.S.N. and Second Degree Students.
 A student who fails to earn a 2.00 cumulative grade-point average will be placed on academic warning.
 A student placed on academic warning will have a hold placed on registration and will be required to meet with an academic adviser in order for this registration hold to be removed.
-To remove academic warning, the cumulative grade-point average must be 2.00 or higher.
+To remove academic warning, the student must reach a cumulative grade-point average of 2.00 or higher.